Electrical Safety · 2–5 min toolbox talk

 Safety Reminders

-- Inspect testers before use.
+- Inspect the tester before use.

 Ask the Crew